wesleyruanwr/wesleyruanwr/README.md

 ###

-<p align="left">My name is Wesley Ruan, I'm from Nazaré da Mata PE, I'm 19 years old and I've lived in the world of technology forever.<br><br>- 🔭 I study Computer Science and do an internship at Compass.uol<br>- 📚 Focusing especially on Beck-end and Database<br>- ⚡I like everything that involves technology and music</p>
+<p align="left">My name is Wesley Ruan, I'm from Nazaré da Mata PE, I'm 19 years old and I've lived in the world of technology forever.<br><br>- 🔭 I study Computer Science<br>- 📚 Focusing especially on Beck-end and Database<br>- ⚡I like everything that involves technology and music</p>

 <h3 align="left">🛠 Languages ​​and tools</h3>